ActioPtyLtd/datapipes-pipescript/README.md

 ```

 The following Task types supported are explained below:
+* Extract - extract data from a DataSource
+* Transform - transform data using an expression
+* Assert - validate the data
+* Load - create data in a DataSource
+* Merge - create or update a DataSource using a key

 ### Task Extract
 To extract data from a data source (using a task called *task_extract*), you will need the following definition: